 But, this doesn't mean that you want a whole collection of unrelated videos floating around on a page.
 Instead, you want to create playlists and organize them by series, by chapter or section, or broader topics.

 Beyond that, using video content on other social channels and video hosting platforms is essential to expanding your reach.
+However, if you are using MOV format, it is necessary to convert your videos so they can be shared across different platforms and channels.

 In this way, your strategy should focus on both attracting new viewers and delighting your existing customers.